Vasco Gil Sodré

 Vasco Gil Sodré (c.
 1450 – c.
 1500) was a Portuguese navigator and one of the first settlers of the island of Graciosa.
 Although he attempted to obtain the Donatary captaincy of the island, he and his progenitors were the origin of many of the families of the island.

 Early life

-Born in Montemor-o-Novo, the son of Gil Sodré and nephew of the English nobleman John de Sudley (transliterated to João de Sodré, where Sodré was corrupted from the English Sudeley or Sudley.
+Born in Montemor-o-Novo, the son of Gil Sodré and grandson of the English nobleman John de Sudley (transliterated to João de Sodré, where Sodré was corrupted from the English Sudeley or Sudley.
 John Sudley was a descendant of William le Boteler, which explains the commonality of his coat-of-arms in England and Portugal, between the Boteler (Butler) and Sodré families.

 Marriage

 Vasco Gil Sodré was married twice: first to Iria Vaz do Couto, daughter of Duarte Barreto do Couto, the first Donatary captain of Graciosa; and the second to Beatriz Gonçalves da Silva, who accompanied him to the island.
 He had one daughter named Isabel (Sodre).

 Beatriz Gonçalves da Silva was referred to, by Gaspar Frutuoso, as Beatriz Gonçalves de Bectaforte, native of the castle of Bectaforte in England, which is a confusion arising from later descendants of Vasco Gil Sodré.
 From this marriage, he had Diogo Vaz Sodré, Fernão Vaz Sodré, Mécia Vaz, Leonor Vaz and Inês Vaz, as well as others, comprising ten children, that were the progenitors of the island of Graciosa.

 Duarte Barreto do Couto, brother of his first wife, was married to Antónia Sodré, making them double in-laws.
 Although there are few record, Duarte Barreto do Couto, more commonly known as Duarte Barreto, noble of the Algarve, was Donatary captain of the southern part of the island, which was later incorporated into the territory of the captaincy of Graciosa.